ls1intum/prompt2/docs/contributor/new_microfrontend.md

 ---

-## 2. Integrate Your Component with the Core
+## 2. Integrate Your Microfrontend with the Core

 ### 2.1.
 Update `core/webpack.config.ts`

-1. Determine the URL of your new component (e.g., via an environment variable).
+1. Determine the URL of your new microfrontend (e.g., via an environment variable).
-2. In the `ModuleFederationPlugin > remotes` section, add an entry for your new component so it can be dynamically loaded.
+2. In the `ModuleFederationPlugin > remotes` section, add an entry for your new microfrontend so it can be dynamically loaded.

 ### 2.2.
 Set Up External Routes and Sidebars